Glossary

 Contract Participant

-An actor which participate in contract operations.
+An actor who participates in contract operations.
 Contract parties are classified into the following categories:

 • Contract issuer: an actor creating contract Genesis.

-• Contract party: all actors which have some ownership rights over RGB contract state which have been provided trough an Assignment.
+• Contract party: all actors who have some ownership rights over RGB contract state which have been provided through an Assignment.

-• Public party: an actor which is able to construct State Extensions.
+• Public party: an actor who is able to construct State Extensions.
 Can exist only in contracts providing Valencies to be redeemed by State Extension.

 Contract Rights

-RGB contract parties have a different rights as a part of the contract conditions defined through RGB Schema.
-The rights under RGB contract can be classified into the following categories:
+RGB contract parties have different rights as a part of the contract conditions defined through RGB Schema.
+The rights under RGB contracts can be classified into the following categories:

 Contract State

-The set of up to date, private and public information manifesting the condition of a contract at a certain point in history.
-In RGB the contract state is constituted by:
+The set of up-to-date, private, and public information that manifests the condition of a contract at a certain point in history.
+In RGB, the contract state is constituted by:

 Deterministic Bitcoin Commitment - DBC